agencyenterprise/alpha-ai-avatar-sdk-aipi/docs/AI-PI/avatar_sdk_documentation.md

 - Always ensure the avatar ID exists before attempting to switch to it
 - Invalid avatar IDs will result in an error
+- Don't call the switchAvatar from a useEffect, only call it when you need to change the avatar.